munificent/craftinginterpreters/book/the-lox-language.md

 var iAmNil;
 ```

-Once declared, you can, naturally, access and assign a variable using its name:
+Once declared, you can, naturally, access and assign a variable using its name.

 <span name="breakfast"></span>